weifengshe/terraform-beginner-bootcamp-2023/journal/week0.md

 gp env HELLO='world'
 ```

-All future workspaces lanched will set the env vars for all bash terminals opened in those workspaces
+All future workspaces launched will set the env vars for all bash terminals opened in those workspaces

 You can also set env vars in the `.gitpod.yml`, but it only can have non-sensitve var.